History offers

 1962--The Beatles perform at Hulme Hall, Port Sunlight, Birkenhead, Cheshire.
 This booking is a dance for the local golf club.
 The capacity of the hall is 450, but 500 people squeeze in to hear and see The Beatles.

-Marianne Faithfull1963--The Beatles perform at the ABC Theatre in Blackpool, Lancashire.
+1963--The Beatles perform at the ABC Theatre in Blackpool, Lancashire.

 1964--The Beatles record a lip-sync performance of three songs for the television program "Top of the Pops."
 They perform both sides of their new single, A Hard Day's Night and Things We Said Today, as well as the title track to a new EP, Long Tall Sally.
 The perfomance is broadcast on July 8 and July 29.

-1967--UK release of The Beatles’ single, All You Need Is Love / Baby You're a Rich Man (Parlophone).
+1967--UK release of The Beatles single, All You Need Is Love / Baby You're a Rich Man (Parlophone).
 10 weeks on the charts; highest position #1.

 1967--Dusty Springfield begins a three-week residency at New York's Copacabana nightclub.

-The Yardbirds1968--The Yardbirds finally call it quits, leading guitarist Jimmy Page to form the New Yardbirds in order to fulfill some tour commitments.
+1968--The Yardbirds finally call it quits, leading guitarist Jimmy Page to form the New Yardbirds in order to fulfill some tour commitments.
 The group, featuring Robert Plant, John Bonham, and John Paul Jones, later becomes Led Zeppelin.

 1969--US release of the John Lennon / Plastic Ono Band single Give Peace a Chance / Remember Love (Apple).
 9 weeks on Billboard chart; highest position #14.